GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/spring-integration.md

 ```

 The provided `PubSubTemplate` contains all the necessary configuration
-to publish messages to a GCP Pub/Sub topic.
+to publish messages to a Spring Framework on Google Cloud Pub/Sub topic.

 `PubSubMessageHandler` publishes messages asynchronously by default.
 A
 publish timeout can be configured for synchronous publishing.
 If none is